ALOBlack19/DS_Netflix-data-analysis/README.md

 # 🎬 Netflix Data Analysis

 This project explores Netflix's catalog using **Pandas** and **Matplotlib** to analyze trends, clean data, and handle missing values.
 Originally developed in a Jupyter Notebook, it has now been converted into a standalone Python script for easier execution.
+However, the Python notebook is also in the repository if you want to test  it.

 ## 📊 Project Overview
 This analysis covers: